-Best Small Business Invoicing Software of 2018
+Best Small Business Invoicing Software Options

 Need to get paid?
 Customers are 30% more likely to pay invoices online,1 and if you send invoices the same day, you’re 1.5 times more likely to get proper compensation.2 So it pays—literally—to invest in an invoicing and billing software in 2018.